 Meantime, have a restful, loving and joyous holiday season.

-We will return on January 13the to begin 2021 with a new set of Minutes for a new decade.
+We will return on January 3rd, 2022 with a new set of Minutes for the new year.

 Of course, you have free access to all the Minutes in our archives.